Addiction Help

 Narcotics: need a prescription.
 Habit forming, drug that dulls the senses, relieves pain, induces sleep.

-Medicine: substances used for treatment or prevention of deisease
+Medicine: substances used for treatment or prevention of disease

 Opium Poppy: Demerol, morphine, codeine, Delauded, Percocet.

-Opiates have been around since 3rd centry: Galen, Paracles “laudnum”, Opium.
+Opiates have been around since 3rd century: Galen, Paracles “laudnum”, Opium.

 Somatic: for bones, muscles, pain.